What are food chains?

 Use what you have learned this half term about the layers of the rainforest, the food chains in the rainforest and changes to these habitats to create your own rainforest in a box.

 For those of you who like a plan to follow, we have attached instructions below.
 But do feel free to follow your own creativity and use your own ideas and what you can find at home.
+You can also see a couple of fabulous boxes that Mia H and Grace have made in our Rousseau Jungle art gallery.

 It would be great if you could add labels to show the food chain and layers, and any other information.
 You may want to base your rainforest on The Amazon Rainforest, or choose the creatures of the Daintree Rainforest in Australia, or another rainforest of the world.